I can hear you asking it now, what is a Sparkline? It’s a very good question which I’m going to answer for you now.

 - Use your mouse and highlight the data using the left mouse button

 TIP: You can also perform this action in reverse; instead of selecting the cell where you want the Sparkline displayed, highlight the data instead and then select Insert > Line.
 You will then just need to select the Location Range (cell) you want the actual sparkline to appear in.

 - Once you have completed this step click OK

 - The Sparkline is displayed in the cell:

 - You can now use the AutoFill tool to fill this sparkline down the column where appropriate.
-If you are not familiar with using the AutoFill tool, see my blog post here.
+If you are not familiar with the AutoFill tool, see my article here.

-Now that you have created some basic Sparklines, let’s look at how you can “jazz” them up and customise the look of these nifty little critters.
-Click here to see how to Customise a Sparkline.
+Now that you have created some basic Sparklines, let’s look at how you can “jazz” them up and customise the look of these nifty little critters by checking out how to Customise a Sparkline in Excel.